cardinalblue/android-kraft-shade/doc_website/docs/core-components/shader-system/kraft-shader.md

 - **TwoTextureInputKraftShader**: Base class for shaders that take two texture inputs
 - **ThreeTextureInputKraftShader**: Base class for shaders that take three texture inputs

+For more information about texture handling in shaders, see the [Texture Inputs documentation](./texture-inputs.md).

 ## Shader Execution Flow

 The following sequence diagram illustrates the flow of a shader's draw operation: